Tomato Varieties and

 …Click IMAGE to Enlarge

-‘Pantano Romanesco’ (Heirloom, Indeterminate, 70-75 days) became one of our favorite red slicing tomatoes after our first season growing it.
-Pantano Romanesco has the perfect balance between sweetness and citrussy tartness, a wonderful tomato.
+‘Pantano Romanesco’ (Heirloom, Indeterminate, 70-75 days) became one of our favorite tomatoes after our first season growing it over a decade ago.
+Pantano Romanesco has the perfect balance between sweetness and citrussy tartness.
+Fruit size can vary between salad tomato size and beefsteak slicers, but they're equally delicious no matter their size.

 Salad Tomato Varieties—'Green Zebra', a tart green heirloom salad tomato